Offirmo-graveyard/simpli/README.md

 How simple ?
 ============

-* written in bash, nothing to install (ruby, binary, etc.)
+* written in bash, nothing to install (no ruby, no binaries, etc.)
 * thanks to bash, you write your install steps naturally, no need to constrict them in another language
 * modular design : import and use custom or pre-written modules
 * clear separation between root stuff and user stuff